RohitAchyutuni/PlanGenie/README.md

 # PlanGenie
-# AI Agent Orchestration for Travel Itinerary Planning
+# AI Agent Coordination for Planning Travel Itineraries

-## Overview
+## 📌 Summary
-This project demonstrates *multi-agent orchestration* for end-to-end travel planning.
+This project demonstrates **multi-agent orchestration** for end-to-end journey planning.
-A *Main Orchestrator Agent* receives natural language input from the user, extracts key trip details, and coordinates specialized sub-agents to fulfill different parts of the request.
+A **Main Orchestrator Agent** receives natural language input from the user, extracts trip details, and delegates tasks to specialized sub-agents to complete different components of the request.

-## Agents
+## 🤖 Agents
-- *Flight Ticket Agent*
+- **Flight Ticket Agent**
-  Fetches flight options and ticket details.
+  Retrieves ticket information and flight alternatives.

-- *Accommodation Agent*
+- **Accommodation Agent**
-  Finds and manages stay bookings (hotels, rentals, etc.).
+  Locates and manages reservations for lodging (hotels, rentals, etc.).

-- *Itinerary Agent*
+- **Itinerary Agent**
-  Designs a detailed day-by-day schedule for the trip.
+  Creates a comprehensive daily itinerary for the journey.

-## Workflow
+## 🔄 Workflow
-1. User provides trip details in plain language (e.g., destination, dates, preferences).
+1. The user enters travel information in plain language (destination, dates, preferences).
-2. The *Main Orchestrator Agent* parses the request.
+2. The **Main Orchestrator Agent** parses the request.
-3. Relevant sub-agents are invoked to gather flights, accommodations, and itinerary plans.
+3. Flight, lodging, and itinerary arrangements are gathered by calling upon the relevant sub-agents.
-4. Outputs are aggregated into a *complete structured itinerary*.
+4. Outputs are combined into a **full structured itinerary**.

-## Project Status
+## 📂 Project Status
-Currently in the *setup phase*.
+We are currently in the **setup phase**.
 This README will be updated with:
-- Installation & setup instructions
+- Installation and setup guidelines
 - System architecture diagrams
 - Usage examples and screenshots

-## Planned Features
+## 🚀 Anticipated Features
-- Natural language trip request parsing
+- Parsing trip requests in natural language
 - Automated flight search & booking
 - Smart accommodation recommendations
 - Day-wise itinerary generation
-- Modular and extendable orchestration framework
+- Extensible and modular orchestration framework

+---

+## 📖 Next Steps
+- [ ] Add installation & setup instructions
+- [ ] Provide architecture diagrams
+- [ ] Add usage examples and sample runs
+- [ ] Prepare contribution guidelines

+---

+## 📜 License
+*(Add license type here, e.g., MIT, Apache 2.0, etc.)*